 It’s time to think big.
 Most likely, you’ve started your career.
 You have a decent salary and money burning a hole in your pocket.
-It’s time to put a percentage of it aside now.
-Open a brokerage account and make regular deposits.
-A good goal is at least 20% of your income (including retirement savings).
+Now is the best time to set some of your income aside.

 Start Saving For Retirement Too

 At this point in your life, retirement isn’t even a blip on the radar.
 It’s hard to act on some event 30 to 40 years in the future.

 Don’t think about it, put it off, make excuses…just do it.

 Start with your retirement plan through work.
 Your employer should offer a 401k plan, or something similar.
 Head down to human resources, grab all the information, ask questions and fill out your contribution amount.